JadeFox417/React-Js_Juan-Carlos/10_Introduction_Algorithm/README.md

 ## 1. Is Prime Number

-Given a number, the program need to determine is the number prime or not.
+Given a number, the program needs to determine is the number prime or not.

 <p align="center">
     Flow Chart for Problem 1: